AI for Justice and Justice for AI: Expert Discussion on AI, Governance, and People-Centered Justice

 Bahá’í International Community United Nations Office (866 United Nations Plaza, Suite 120)

-Hosted by the Pathfinders’ Justice for All program at New York University’s Center on International Cooperation (CIC) in its role as secretariat of the Justice Action Coalition, and in partnership with the Oxford Institute of Technology and Justice.
+This event is hosted by the Pathfinders’ Justice for All program at New York University’s Center on International Cooperation in its role as secretariat of the Justice Action Coalition.
+It is co-sponsored by the Permanent Mission of Costa Rica to the United Nations, the Permanent Mission of Denmark to the UN, and the Oxford Institute of Technology and Justice.

 This hybrid event will include two expert panels to discuss Justice for AI and AI for Justice, to respond to these two gaps in the discourse on AI, governance, and justice.